cfsengineering/CEASIOMpy/ceasiompy/StaticStability/README.md

 **State**: :heavy_check_mark:

-`StaticStability` module checks the three main static stabilities, for one or several aeromaps.
-In order to assert those stability, it only check the sign of the slope corresponding to its stability:
+`StaticStability` module checks the three main static stabilities, that is the sign of the slope corresponding to its stability:

-- `cms` vs `angleOfAttack` for the longitudinal stability (negative means stable)
+- Pitch moment `Cm` vs `angleOfAttack` for the longitudinal stability (negative slope means stable)
-- `cml` vs `angleOfSideslip` for the directional stability (positive means stable)
+- Yaw moment `Cn` vs `angleOfSideslip` for the directional stability (positive slope means stable)
-- `cmd` vs `angleOfSideslip` for the lateral stability (negative means stable)
+- Roll moment `Cl` vs `angleOfSideslip` for the lateral stability (negative slope means stable)

 (Names and reference system are those used by CPACS, more info [here](https://www.cpacs.de/documentation/CPACS_3_4_0_Docs/html/89b6a288-0944-bd56-a1ef-8d3c8e48ad95.htm))

 ## Inputs

 `StaticStability` only takes as input a CPACS file.
 However the CPACS file must contained at least one aeromap.
-In the settings, the user can chose on which aeromap and which stability the calculation will be performed.
+In the settings, the user can choose on which aeromap and which stability the calculation will be performed.

 ## Analyses

-Depending how much points are stored in the aeromap, the different stability could be calculated or not.
-In order to check a stability the aeromap must contain at least two point with the same altitude, mach number, angle of attack/sideslip but with a different angle of sideslip/attack.
-The moment coefficient corresponding the stability must also be stored in the aeromap.
+1. If you use the pyAVL module before the StaticStability module :
+A unique (Mach, Altitude, AoA, AoS) in the aeromap suffices to do the Static Stability analysis as the necessary derivates are already computed.

+2. If you are not using pyAVL, then the model does a linear regression (it assumes that the moments are linear wrt to the angles of interest).
+Therefore you need to add strictly more then one different angle of attack and sideslip angle in the aeromap to access the stability derivatives.

 ## Outputs

+In the results directory you can find:
- The output of `StaticStability` is a Markdown file (in the results directory) which contains a table for each different aeromap and stability.
-In every table the flight conditions and the stability result (Stable/Unstable) are shown.
+    1. a Markdown file which contains a table with the stability results (Stable/Unstable wrt to the 3 different axes) for the specific aeromap.

+    2. A longitudinal, directional and lateral html plot of the Pitch, Yaw and Roll moments wrt AoA, AoS and AoS respectively.

 ## Installation or requirements